guildai/guild.ai/pages/guides/reproducibility.md

 The first line of `requirements.txt` is a comment and therefore ignored by `pip`.
-However, Guild uses the comment to find a suitable Python intpreter when creating a virtual environment via [](cmd:init).
+However, Guild uses the comment to find a suitable Python interpreter when creating a virtual environment via [](cmd:init).

 Note that you must use [guild init](cmd:init) when creating a virtual environment to use Python requirement information.
 Neither Conda nor